0xtibs/website/content/posts/my-second-post.md

 1. A GreyNoise Intelligence API key.
 You can sign up for an API key at [https://greynoise.io/](https://greynoise.io/).

+2. An OpenAI API key.

-2. Basic knowledge of Python and working with APIs.
+3. Basic knowledge of Python and working with APIs.

 ## Gathering IP Addresses